openpowerquality/docusaurus/docs/deploy-mongodb.md

 At this point, you should be ready to go.
 See the official mongodb documentation if you wish to setup further access rights such as users or permissions.

+## Setting up Indexes

+The indexes defined in our [data model](cloud-datamodel.md) can be automatically setup by running the script `opq/util/mongod/ensure_indexes.sh` on the server that you've installed MongoDB on.

+In the case that you are trying to create a unique index over a collection that had duplicated, you can modify `opq/util/mongo/remove_dups.js` to remove documents in a collection with duplicate keys.

 ## Restoring MongoDB from a backup